mzahor/wakeup/README.md

 # WakeUp

 Simple utility to wake computers on LAN.

-Exposes a function so, can be used as a lib.
+Exposes a function, so can be used as a lib.

 Has no external dependencies.

 ## Usage